-Reconstruction of the breast after a mastectomy operation is considered desirable by many women and most Breast Surgeons performing mastectomies will readily agree to refer you to a Specialist Plastic Surgeon for the reconstructive stage of the procedure.
+Reconstruction of the breast after a mastectomy operation is an increasingly common surgical procedure considered by many women and most Breast Surgeons performing mastectomies will readily agree to refer you to a Specialist Plastic Surgeon for the reconstructive stage of the procedure.
 If possible, the best time to see the plastic surgeon is before the mastectomy.
 In some cases, the reconstruction may be performed during the same operation, although this is only advisable when it is judged that the reconstruction will not interfere with any subsequent treatment of the breast cancer.

 There are three primary ways of reconstructing the breast after mastectomy.
 All typically involve the provision of more skin, (since the Breast Surgeon performing the mastectomy usually removes the large fold of skin covering the breast) and more bulk to produce the best shape and texture.
 Two of these methods require the use of implants, which contain silicone.
 Reconstructions involving implants have a greater long-term complication rate, and do not look or feel as natural as your own tissue.
 For that reason, the third method of reconstruction, using the patient’s own natural fat and skin tissue has become the gold standard however, this requires a longer period under anaesthetic, a longer hospital stay and can require a longer period away from work.